 What else is required of UPK programs?

 BBB requires states to prioritize establishing and expanding preschool in high-need communities and to support a mixed-delivery system.
-Programs must meet state preschool education standards that, at a minimum, are as rigorous as Head Start Program Performance Standards (HSPPS), include standards for class sizes and ratios, and use Head Start duration standards (at least 1,020 annual hours).
-States must also have policies for expedited enrollment for certain populations.
+Within 18 months of receiving funds, states must have in place standards that, at a minimum, are as rigorous as the school readiness section of the Head Start Program Performance Standards (HSPPS), include standards for class sizes and ratios, and use Head Start duration standards (at least 1,020 annual hours).
+Programs must meet these requirements within 1 year of receiving funds.
+States must also have policies for expedited enrollment for certain populations and prioritize localities serving high-need communities.

 How would universal pre-k (UPK) be funded?

-The BBB appropriates “such sums as may be necessary” to cover the federal share of the cost of UPK programs.
+The BBB appropriates $4 billion in FY2022, $6 billion in FY2023, $8 billion in FY2024, and “such sums as may be necessary” in FY2025-FY2027 to cover the federal share of the cost of UPK programs.
 To increase the quality and supply of services, no state match is required in the first three years (FY2022-FY2024).
 Starting in FY2025, however, states must contribute a 10% match, in cash or in kind.
-The required state match would increase incrementally, stopping at 40% in FY2028.
-Spending on state-level activities must be matched at 50% in each year (FY2022-FY2028).
-Total spending on state-level activities would be capped.
+The required state match would increase incrementally, stopping at 40% in FY2027.
+Spending on “state activities” (administration, supporting continuous quality improvement, outreach and enrollment support, data systems building, supporting staff degree and credential attainment, ensuring access to children with disabilities, transportation, and updating needs assessment) must be matched at 50% in FY2025-FY2027.
+The maximum match for state activities would be capped at 5% of expendituresfor preschool services.

 Federal funds must supplement, not supplant, other federal, state, and local funds for early childhood care and education programs.
 Thus a state must maintain its investment in any existing publicly-funded preschool programs or state-funded Head Start programs.
-If a state reduces per child spending, the Department of Health and Human Services (HHS) (in collaboration with the Department of Education (ED)) may correspondingly reduce federal funds.
+If a state reduces per child spending, HHS (in collaboration with ED) may correspondingly reduce federal funds.

 What will happen if a state “opts out” of this funding?